Connect with others who understand.

 What Causes Psoriasis and Shingles?

-Psoriasis is an autoimmune condition likely caused by genetic and environmental factors that disrupt the immune system.
+Psoriasis is a condition that develops when the immune system, which normally protects the body from illness, mistakenly attacks healthy skin.
+This kind of condition is called an autoimmune disease and may be caused by genetic and environmental factors that disrupt the immune system.
 Researchers do not yet fully understand what causes psoriasis, but they have identified some causes and triggers that can lead to flare-ups.

 Psoriasis causes and triggers include: